glouppe/info8002-large-scale-data-systems/lecture9.md

 ```
     - Can be used to access data across one or more relations, with arbitrarily complex constraints.
     - Programmer specifies *what* answers a query should return, but **not how** the query is executed.
-    - DBMS picks the best execution strategy, based on availability of indexes, data/workload, properties, etc.
+    - DBMS transparently picks the best execution strategy, based on availability of indexes, data/workload, properties, etc.
+        - As based on an often sophisticated query processing engine.
 - This provides *physical data independence*.
     - Applications should not worry about how data is physically structured and stored.
     - Applications instead work with a **logical** data model and a declarative query language.
-    - Queries are often transparently optimized by a dedicated query processing engine.
 - Single **most important reason** behind the success of DBMS today.

 ---